 About User Experience (UX) Design

-It’s a method that encourages both critical and creative thinking.
+It’s a method that encourages both analytical and creative thinking.

 UX is about solving problems, the conundrums that keep a business owner up at night.
 Or the ones you don’t even know about.
 Digital products are especially prone to such intangibles.
 The solution is simple, but hard to do well: it’s listening to understand.
 The answers are hiding in the minds of the users.
 It’s their personal experience that counts.
 Even the best designers can’t find this out by sitting at their desk.
 UX designers often talk about “getting out of the building,” listen to your audience, and do it in a skillful way.